danczw/RidicuLink/README.md

 As the rise in popularity of [LinkedIn Lunatics](https://www.reddit.com/r/LinkedInLunatics/) 🔥 continues to grow, the creators of this bot saw an opportunity to poke fun at the current state of this "professional" social media site.
 Using LLM models, specifically currently [GPT-3.5-turbo](https://platform.openai.com/docs/models/gpt-3-5), RidicuLink generates new mind bending content from existing social media posts.
 This approach allows the bot to seamlessly blend into real-life interactions on LinkedIn.
 The result is a refreshing take on a platform that can often feel overly serious and dry 🚱.
 Thereby, turning social media even more into a playground for satire.

 The bot is currently running on a Raspberry Pi 4 and continuously generates new posts every day.
-In fact, most of this description was generated through GPT-3.5-turbo!

 <img src="./assets/ridiculink_screen_I.png" width="500" height="400">